 All persons are entitled to a dignified death, but directly killing patients (euthanasia) or assisting in their suicide (Physician-Assisted suicide) is an affront to human dignity, regardless of poor quality of life, pain, or survival expectancy.

-Euthanasia is the direct killing of a person, usually by injecting a lethal substance and is currently legal in several places including:
+Euthanasia is the direct killing of a person, usually by injecting a lethal substance.

 Fortunately, euthanasia is specifically prohibited in Louisiana and throughout the entire United States.
 Louisiana Right to Life’s Center for Medical Ethics helped codify into law the Louisiana’s Natural Death Act for consenting or denying medical treatment which now specifically reads: “Nothing in this Part shall be construed to condone, authorize, or approve mercy killing or euthanasia or to permit any affirmative or deliberate act or omission to end life other than to permit the natural process of dying” (RS 40:1299.58.10).

 No. Physician-assisted suicide refers to the physician providing the means for death, most often with a prescription.
 The patient, not the physician, will ultimately administer the lethal medication.
 Euthanasia generally means that the physician would act directly, for instance by giving a lethal injection, to end the patient’s life.